Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Back to Charlotte…

 In such cases, it is, of course the organisation that wears the fallout bears responsibility for the treatment of the employee – at least in the eyes of those who insist on looking.
-The P&C Partner owns the process by which termination is dispensed.
+The P&C Manager owns the process by which termination is dispensed.
 She was the Master of Ceremonies throughout the entire proceeding; I, at most, a contributor-spectator.
 I may have supplied the ammunition, but she discharged it.

 I also left it to the twit her to deal with the employee’s delusional entirely reasonable requests for evidence of “coaching” and “mentoring” by “colleagues and senior leaders”.
 Those… proved unexpectedly elusive.
 One cannot, after all, produce what was never formally required, documented, or – in any meaningful sense – delivered.